 For more novice traders, the platform supports the jump from trading stocks with the funds in an IRA to more sophisticated products like options.
 It’s robust, plus it has the customer service and educational resources to make the transition.
 There are webinars and hours of on-demand videos that’ll teach you about options strategies and how to literally execute those strategies on the platform.

 TD Ameritrade is a full-service broker, and that full service (we’re talking 24/7 customer service and 100 branches for face-to-face consultations) does come with higher fees.
 Barron’s agrees, awarding it “best platform for novices” five years running.
+We can anticipate its service only getting better too.
+In 2016, TD Ameritrade started the process of acquiring Scottrade, another platform known for it’s in-person customer service offerings.

 In fact, TD Ameritrade is one of the best platforms for all levels of investors, serving up two discrete products: thinkorswim and Trade Architect.
 Thinksorswim is a desktop platform designed for an all-around trading experience: charts with real-time data, news tickers, 300-plus technical studies, alerts and alarms, heat mapping, options screeners, securities scanner, and more, all accessible in a single click.
 It’s definitely for seasoned investors — newcomers will likely be overwhelmed — but it’s worth bringing up because a virtual playspace called paperMoney allows even total novices to cut their teeth without risking even a single penny.